FedericoPozzoli/bahamas/paper/paper.md

 Another issue in the reconstruction of the Galactic foreground is its non-stationary nature.
 The sky distribution of unresolved Galactic WDs is highly anisotropic.
 Coupling this anisotropy with LISA’s annual motion and its time-dependent antenna pattern results in a cyclostationary process—a stochastic process with periodic time-dependent properties.
 In the time domain, the Galactic noise appears modulated.
 For this reason, even when using chunked data to mitigate non-stationarity, the spectral amplitude may vary inconsistently between chunks.
 There are currently no global fit pipelines accounting for this feature.
 In `bahamas`, we adopt a time-frequency approach that incorporates the modulation proposed in [@Buscicchio:2024] to model the evolution of the time-dependent spectral amplitude.
 The key advantage is that we employ a parameterizable modulation that is both analytical and easily evaluable.
 Specifically, it decomposes the squared time-evolving, sky-location-dependent antenna pattern (since we aim to track the spectral amplitude evolution) as a sum of sinusoids, and computes the overall envelope using the characteristic function, assuming a Gaussian distribution for the WDs in the sky.

-The algorithm also allows for the inclusion of a stationary, isotropic, and Gaussian stochastic process (e.g., a signal characterized by a power-law power spectral density), enabling the evaluation of the impact of multiple overlapping sources.
+The algorithm also allows for the inclusion of stationary, isotropic, and Gaussian stochastic process (e.g., a signal characterized by a power-law power spectral density), enabling the evaluation of the impact of multiple overlapping sources.

 # Software Description
 The package includes two main command-line interfaces:

   - `run_data.py`: Data simulation and preprocessing